Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun

 Our kitchen has everything you will need: mugs, glasses, plates, cutlery, cooking and baking equipment, etc. Please do not bring disposable products.

-Please leave the space and the land as you found it.
+Please leave the centre and the land as you found it.
 You should allow your group 15-20 minutes at the end of your day for time for clean-up.
 Promote to your students our message: "The land takes care of us, and we take care of the land.
-We take care of ourselves and each other."
+We take care of each other and ourselves."
 Your contributions to the care of the facilities, tools, equipment, and land are sincerely appreciated.